-The normative expectation for the teaching load is three courses per semester in the fall and spring semesters (up to four courses for Category B unless otherwise specified in the contract, e.g., "ABD Instructor" or program director).
-Courses in the summer semester, short-terms in January, May and at other times are separately compensated and do not count toward fulfillment of the 3-course teaching requirement, with the exception that faculty who have 12 month contracts have a contractually-specified summer teaching load of two or three courses, or other equivalent work, depending upon the academic program
+The normative expectation for the teaching load is three courses per semester in the fall and spring semesters (four courses for Category B unless otherwise specified in the contract, e.g., "ABD Instructor").
+Courses in the summer semester, short-terms in January, May and at other times are separately compensated and do not count toward fulfillment of the 3-course teaching requirement.